 - Vomiting: This may be due to persistent coughing, lack of oxygen in the body, inflammation or the body working hard to breathe.

-If your child shows any of these symptoms after swimming, it’s important to see a doctor right away.
-If your child was submerged in the water at all and needed rescue, you should also see a doctor to make sure everything is okay.
+If your child shows any of these symptoms after swimming or boating, it’s important to see a doctor right away.
+If your child was submerged in the water at all and needed rescue, you should also see a doctor to make sure everything is OK.

 Preventing delayed drowning